codemonger-io/codemonger/zola/content/about.md

 - MVP is not a prototype but a product, and **quality still matters**.
   IaC is a key to achieving both quality and quick delivery.

+I have been maintaining a UI framework [Buefy](https://buefy.org), and working hard to [modernize it](https://github.com/ntohq/buefy-next) since July 2023.

+Learning is my essential quality.
-I am also a learner, currently learning [Rust](https://www.rust-lang.org).
+I am currently learning [Rust](https://www.rust-lang.org), and have reached the stage that I can write practical code in Rust.